betehess/my-pelican/website/content/why-ldpatch.md

   schema:url <http://conferences.ted.com/TED2009/> .
 ```

 Even if you are not well-versed in [RDF](http://www.w3.org/TR/rdf11-primer/) and [Turtle](http://www.w3.org/TR/ldp/), I bet you can still understand that this piece of data is about a person named Tim Berners-Lee, identified by the URI `<http://www.w3.org/People/Berners-Lee/card#i>`.
 Also, TimBL seems to have been a participant in two events, each of them having some data attached to them.
 Also, do you see how those `_:b1` and `_:b2` identifiers give you more flexibility than plain JSON?
 They are **identifiers local to this graph** and are called [blank nodes](http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/#section-blank-nodes).

-@@ schema:workLocation [ schema:name "W3C/MIT" ] ; <- inline blank node vs named bnodes _:b1, _:b2? (consistency)

-Click on the following graph for a full size visual representation of the data:
+Other blank nodes get handled by the Turtle syntax, as you can see if you click on the following graph for a full-size visual representation of the data:

 [![TimBL's card](/2014/09/timbl-card.png)](/2014/09/timbl-card.png)